 She opened the door; she was crying.

-He didn't say anything.
+He did not say anything.
 Just stood and waited.

 "I'm sorry," she whispered.

-He eased her aside so he could step in, closed the door behind him and realized he had left his cane on the patio.
-The therapists had said he didn't need it any longer.
+He eased her aside so he could step in, closed the door behind him then realized he had left his cane on the patio.
+The therapists had said he did not need it any longer.
 They appeared to have been right.

-Christine looked over at him, wiping at her eyes as if she was angry he'd caught her crying.
+Christine looked over at him, wiping at her eyes as if she was angry he had caught her crying.

-He let out a long breath--breath he hadn't realized he'd been holding.
+He let out a long breath—breath he had not realized he had been holding.
 "What is wrong?"

 "I don't know."
 By the way her voice trembled, he knew she was telling him the truth.
 She turned away from him, moving to the couch.
 She sat, drawing her knees up tight, hugging them with her arms.
 As if she was protecting herself.